 Because of the inherent polarity of the carbonyl C=O bond, carboxylic acids are prone to attack via nucleophilic substitution reaction.
-Just like in aldehyde, the nucleophile attacks the carbonyl carbon, forming a tetrahedral intermediate and, in the process, producing different possible carboxylic acid derivatives.
-In a nucleophilic acyl substitution reaction, elimination of one of the two substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.
+Just like in aldehydes, the nucleophile attacks the carbonyl carbon, forming a tetrahedral intermediate and, in the process, producing different possible carboxylic acid derivatives.
+In a nucleophilic acyl substitution reaction, elimination of one of the 2 substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.

-Unlike in aldehydes and ketones where an H or other alkyl substituents are attached to the carbonyl carbon, in a carboxylic acid, one of the substituents in a carboxylic acid or its derivatives is a good leaving group compared to the H or an alkyl substituent.
-Since the H and alkyl groups in aldehyde or ketones are not good leaving groups, they undergo nucleophilic addition, while for carboxylic acids it is nucleophilic substitution reaction.
+Unlike in aldehydes and ketones where an –H or other alkyl substituent is attached to the carbonyl carbon, substituents in a carboxylic acid (or its derivatives) are good leaving groups.
+Since the –H and alkyl groups in aldehyde or ketones are not good leaving groups, they undergo nucleophilic addition, whereas carboxylic acids undergo nucleophilic substitution.
 The general mechanism for this type of reaction is shown in the figure:

 Reactivity of Carboxylic Acid Derivatives

-The reaction only involves two steps.
-Both of these steps are important in predicting the reactivity of the compound.
-Electronic and steric factors are important to consider in comparing reactivities of carboxylic acids and their derivatives.
+The production of carboxylic acid derivatives is a two-step reaction, each of which is important in predicting the reactivity of the compound.
+Furthermore, electronic and steric factors are also important to consider when comparing reactivities of carboxylic acids and their derivatives.

-Steric factors are to be considered because the presence of bulky groups significantly affects the rate of the first step.
-The bulkier the alkyl group attached to the carbonyl carbon, the harder it is for the nucleophile to attack the carbonyl carbon.
+Steric factors are an important consideration for assessing reactivity because the presence of bulky groups significantly affects the rate of the first step in derivative production; the bulkier the alkyl group attached to the carbonyl carbon, the harder it is for the nucleophile to attack the carbonyl carbon.

-The polarization of acyl compounds is also important in predicting the reactivities of the compounds.
-More strongly polarized acyl compounds react more readily than polar ones.
-This means acyl chlorides will react faster in a nucleophilic substitution, compared to the less polarized amides.
+The polarization of acyl compounds is also important in predicting the reactivities.
+More strongly polarized acyl compounds react more readily than less polar ones.
+This means, for example, acyl chlorides will react faster in nucleophilic substitution compared to the less polarized amides.

-When carboxylic acid derivatives are reacted with water, all reactions lead to a production of carboxylic acids.
-This is because groups like –NH2 and –Cl, for example, are better-leaving groups compared to an-OH.
-So, when the water molecule attaches itself to the carbonyl carbon, the leaving groups are readily eliminated together with a proton from the water.
-Below is the mechanism for the hydrolysis reaction of acyl chloride.
-The same mechanism is followed by the other carboxylic acid derivatives.
+When carboxylic acid derivatives react with water, all reactions lead to a production of carboxylic acids.
+This is because groups like –NH2 and –Cl, for example, are better-leaving groups compared to –OH.
+Therefore, when the water molecule attaches itself to the carbonyl carbon, the leaving groups are readily eliminated together with an H+ from the water.
+Below is the mechanism for the hydrolysis of acyl chloride.
+The same mechanism is followed by other carboxylic acid derivatives.